input-output-hk/vrf-optimisation-tests/README.md

 particular experiments cannot be performed, as currently the batch-verification is only estimated using a [rust binary](./src/main.rs).
 If we decide to go forward with batch verification, we will implement this in Libsodium's fork (which is a considerable amount of work).

+#### Blake2b
+We can see that switching to Blake2b does not give us a considerate improvement.
+Hashing time is negligible with respect to arithmetic operations.

 #### On the objections of using "try and increment"
 The use of the "try and increment" algorithm (also known as sampling methods) is oftentimes rejected